intersystems/cms0057-sample-deploy/README.md

 ## sample_configs

 This directory contains sample configuration files for your solution application.
 The configs are not for direct use and are subject to changes.
+You may move sample config files to `/config` folder under your deploy directory, then reference the file path in you docker-compose and `.container.env` file.